top of page

 Progressive Muscle Relaxation:

-Complement breathing excercies with this full body system of contraction and relaxation.
-Find insturctions here.
+Complement breathing exercises with this full body system of contraction and relaxation.
+Find instructions here.
 The goal of Progressive Muscle Relaxation is to go through your body, from toes to head, and teach each muscle group the sensation of relaxation by contracting and relaxing each group 3 times.
-Set aside 15-20min a day for this excercise
+Set aside 15-20min a day for this exercise

 A few tips: